Swarajsolanke/Paper2project_Agent/README.md

 > ⚙️ Seamless User Interface: Provides an intuitive web interface for easy interaction and project management.

-## 🧠 What is Paper2Project?

-> **Paper2Project** is a GenAI-based tool that allows you to upload a research paper and automatically generate:
->
-> ✅ A Python project structure with starter code
-> ✅ A summarized PowerPoint presentation
-> ✅ A curated dataset suggestion for experimentation

 All this, directly from a single PDF! 🧾 ➜ 💻📊